jzmujdzin/expense-tracking/README.md

 #### Expense tracking
 - [ ] Expense categorization
 - [ ] Assigning people to items (based on input)
-- [ ] Saving expense to db
-- [ ] Saving expense to Splitwise, dividing expense by people
+- [ ] Saving expense to Splitwise, dividing expense by people (this can be treated as db)
-- [ ] Store expense & item in vector db (to check if similar expense was already added / automatically add users to expense)
+- [ ] Store expense & item in vector db (to check if similar expense was already added / automatically add users to expense) // considered as source of truth, but has to be uploaded the next day or in the night (so that mistakes are not made)

 #### Expense visualization
 - [ ] Expense overview, based on categories etc.